sodascience/empathy-viz/README.md

 ## Contact

+The **Dynamiek in beeld** project is a project by [Minet de Wied](https://www.uu.nl/medewerkers/mdewied).
-This package is developed and maintained by the [ODISSEI Social Data Science (SoDa)](https://odissei-data.nl/nl/soda/) team.
+The technical implementation is provided by the [ODISSEI Social Data Science (SoDa)](https://odissei-data.nl/nl/soda/) team.

-Do you have questions, suggestions, or remarks?
+Do you have questions, suggestions, or remarks on the technical implementation?
 File an issue in the issue tracker or feel free to contact [Javier Garcia-Bernardo](https://github.com/jgarciab) (:bird: [@jgarciab](<https://twitter.com/javiergb_com>)) or [Parisa Zahedi](https://github.com/parisa-zahedi)